edoardodepiccoli/mastermind/README.md

 It is not perfect at all and the code is quite messy, but for a first draft is good enough

+## Things learned with the latest added feature
+- OOP is incredibly modular and maintainable and you can change a lot of features and app flow by changing less than a few lines of code

 ## Things to fix